Leaf, Motif & Bold West African Colours

 We chatted to Eva Sonaike, the creative force behind the eponymous West African interiors label…

 Fizzing with energy, excitement and endless design ideas, Eva Sonaike is the kind of creative who inspired the concept of Telescope Style.
 An imaginative textile designer whose vibrant homewares have a distinct connection to a country or cultural aesthetic: in this case, the landscapes and bold, stylised motifs of West Africa.
+And of course those fabulous African colours.
 Her talent for translating these into stylish, modern furnishing fabrics, cushions, lampshades, and rugs is much in evidence and the very definition of ‘destination-inspired’ design.
 We sat down with her to find out more about her motivations, ideas and future aspirations for the brand…

 Has designing fabrics and homewares always been a vocation?
 How did your creativity manifest early on?